goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

     def convertZIPEmail(context, zip_archive, converter_name='pdf-prince',
                         sender=None, recipient=None, subject=None, body=None):
-        """ Similar to convertZIP() except that this method will send the converted output document to a recipient by email.
+        """ Similar to convertZIP() except that this method will send the converted output document to a recipient by email. 'subject' and 'body' parameters *must* be utf-8 encoded.
         """

     def availableConverters():